The Best Auto-Darkening Welding Helmets In 2026 For Beginners, Budget Buyers & Pros

 How long do welding helmets typically last?

 A properly maintained welding helmet can last between 3 and 10 years on average.
-Consistent care and maintenance, and replacing its protective lenses can help prolong its longevity.
+Consistent care and maintenance, and replacing its protective lenses, can help prolong its longevity.

 Can I wear glasses with a welding helmet?